 Payments & services

-Family and domestic violence occurs when someone uses behaviour that is violent, threatening, intimidating or controlling, or intended to cause the family or household member to be fearful.
-Such behaviours may include:
+Family and domestic violence is conduct that is violent, threatening, intimidating, controlling or intended to cause you to be fearful.
+It can include:

 - controlling money